etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 #### Navigation Stack
 The navigation stack is a component in App.tsx that allows us to navigate between screens.
 It is a component provided by react-navigation.
-In our example we will use only one screen called Home which is the main screen of the sub-application (initialRouteName in stack).
+In this example we will use only one screen called Home which is the main screen of the sub-application (initialRouteName in stack).

 ``` typescript title="App.tsx"
 import React from 'react';